neuralmagic/sparsify/README.md

 * Locating the API_KEY - [Sparsify Cloud User Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cloud-user-guide.md).
 * Running the `sparsify.login` command - [CLI/API Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/cli-api-guide.md).

-**Note:** Once you have initially done steps 1–4 and authorized your API key, it is not necessary to repeat them.
-Simply use the [Sparsify Cloud Login](https://apps.neuralmagic.com/sparsify) homepage to run Experiments described in the next section.
+**Note:** Every time you use Sparsify, you will need to log in via the Sparsify CLI so that your local session can sync with your account in the Sparsify Cloud.

 ## Step 5: Running Experiments